-Exclaiming "Why, it's M. Poirot," the authoress attempted to extract herself from the car.
-It was a small car and Mrs Oliver was a large woman.
-Poirot hastened to assist.
-Murmuring in an explanatory voice, "Stiff after the long drive," Mrs Oliver suddenly arrived out on the road rather in the manner of a volcanic eruption.
-Large quantities of apples came, too, and rolled merrily down the hill.
-"Bag's burst," explained Mrs Oliver.
+Exclaiming 'Why, it's M. Poirot," the authoress attempted to extract herself from the car.
+It was a small car and Oliver was a large woman.
+Poirot hsstened to assist.

+Murmuring in 'an explanatory voice, "Stiff after the long drive," Mrs. Oliver suddenly arrived out on the rather in the manner of a volcanic eruption.

+Large quantities of apples cme, too, sad robed merrily down the hill.

+"Bag'8 burst," explained Mrt Oliver.